george-popoiu/Editor/README.md

 Editor
 ======

-A basic text editor written in Java.
+A basic text editor written in Java for proof of concept.